mikaellindemann/Distributed-Consensus/DESCRIPTION.md

  - If `CreatingHistory` of node is `false`
     - Set `CreatingHistory` of node to `true`
     - Ask all relations for their history
-        - If all neighbours return None
+        - If all relations return None
             - Create history of self
             - Return history to `X`
         - If any history is returned from relations